istio/istio.io/content/docs/setup/kubernetes/spec-requirements/index.md

 keywords: [kubernetes,sidecar,sidecar-injection]
 ---

-To be a part of the service mesh, pods and services in the Kubernetes cluster must satisfy the following requirements:
+To be a part of the service mesh, pods and services in a Kubernetes cluster must satisfy the following requirements:

 * _**Named ports**:_ Service ports must be named.
 The port names must be of